MerriBoachie/VB/README.md

 # VB
 Some of my work with the language Visual Basic.
+Invludes some excercises and a game.